logzio/dashboard-metrics-extractor/README.md

 ### 1. Start the dashboard metrics extractor

-You can start the dashboard metrics extractor either by running a python script or an executable.
+You can start the dashboard metrics extractor either by running it as a python script or an executable.

 To start the dashboard metrics extractor via a python script: